Introduction

 • Tracking Changes: Making changes such as additions, deletions, or modifications on invoices can be tiresome, mainly if subhead changes are regular.

-• Consistency: It can be tedious to maintain the proper format for different invoices while allowing each to assume different subtotals.
+• Consistency: Maintaining the proper format for different invoices can be tedious while allowing each to assume different subtotals.

 • Version Control: There is also the issue of having different versions of invoices, especially when negotiating or amending some of the items.
 An adequate system to record the various versions might lead to clarity.